 While the position itself does not put your cat at risk in any way, the place where it is splooting might.
 The greatest concern with splooting is tied to a large temperature difference.

 Cats sploot to lower their body temperature, so if they are heated up and they lay on an area that is significantly cooler than they are, this does pose a risk.

 If the temperature difference is too big, then it might be dangerous for them.
 This could lead to health issues such as acute arthritis or UTIs.
 That’s why you should prevent it.
 On hot days, make sure, if possible, that your cat doesn’t have access to areas with cold floors or air conditioning.

 Yes, all cats can sploot, but young cats do it more than older cats do.
 That’s because they are more flexible and they have healthier joints.
 Cats that are overweight might find it difficult to sploot because this position can become painful for them.

 This happens because there is a larger weight pushing down on the joints in their hind legs.
 So, they may do it rarely and for short periods of time, or not at all.
 Cats with joint issues may also avoid this position, also because it causes them pain.
 Splooting can also be painful for cats that have undergone traumas in their hind legs or hips.

 Is splooting dangerous for old cats?

-When a young cat sits with back legs out, there is no risk, but when an old cat does it, it can put a strain on its joints, so you may not want your elderly cat splooting for too long.
-But you probably won’t have to intervene because cats usually do very well on self preservation.
+When a young cat sits with back legs out, there is no risk, but when an old cat does the cat sploot, it can put a strain on its joints, so you may not want your elderly cat splooting for too long.
+But you probably won’t have to intervene because cats usually do very well on self-preservation.
 If a cat experiences pain when laying in a certain position, it will change it itself.